jefftriplett/dotfiles/README.md

 There are my personal dotfiles.
 They are managed using:

+## CLI

+- [direnv][direnv]: Securely loads or unloads environment variables depending on the current directory.
+- [Homebrew][homebrew] for macOS package management.
+- [Homesick][homesick] for managing dotfiles.
+- [Modd][modd] A flexible developer tool that runs processes and responds to filesystem changes.
+- [Spacegray][spacegray] terminal theme.
+- [Starship][starship] The minimal, blazing-fast, and infinitely customizable prompt for any shell.

 ## GUI

 - [Alfred][alfred]: Productivity tool.
 - [Alfred Powerpack][alfred-powerpack]: These Power Ups unlock the best of Alfred.
 - [Hammerspoon][hammerspoon]: An macOS automation tool (tiling windows manager)

-## CLI

-- [direnv][direnv]: Securely loads or unloads environment variables depending on the current directory
-- [Homebrew][homebrew] for macOS package management
-- [Homesick][homesick] for managing dotfiles
-- [Modd][modd] A flexible developer tool that runs processes and responds to filesystem changes

 ## Python